codio-content/Coding_with_Python-2D_Lists/.guides/content/Reading-from-a-2D-list-d4ba.md

 ];
 ```

-There is no need to write this python like this.
+There is no need to write the code like this.
 It could all be on one line but we added the line breaks to make it more readable.

 ## Lengths
 Python makes looping through lists easy, but if you do want to find out how many elements are in a list use the `len()` function.